Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Numerical experiments

 In this example, we consider a simple linear Gaussian problem where the EIG can be computed in closed form. \rsb{We restrict our transport map to be affine functions of their inputs, which is sufficient to ensure Assumption~\ref{ass:inclass} is satisfied for the Gaussian target distributions}.
 We first compare the different estimators, including the nested Monte Carlo (NMC) estimator, against the analytical result. \fl{The forward model $G\colon X \rightarrow Y$ is a random finite-dimensional linear map from $\mathbb{R}^{20}$ to $\mathbb{R}^{10}$ with prescribed eigenvalues $\lambda_i = 0.8 \lambda_{i-1}$, where $\lambda_1 = 1$.} The prior for $X$ and additive noise $\mathcal{E}$ are both multivariate Gaussian, i.e., $X \sim \mathcal{N}(0, \Sigma_{X})$ and $\mathcal{E} \sim \mathcal{N}(0, \Sigma_{\mathcal{E}})$.
 We generate $\Sigma_{X}$ using a squared exponential kernel \fl{given by $\sigma \exp(-\left\Vert z_i - z_j\right\Vert^2/l^2)$, where we set $\sigma = 0.1$ and $l = 0.1$, and $z_i$'s are $20$ equally spaced points between 0 and 1.} We set $\Sigma_{\mathcal{E}} = 0.01 I_{10}$.
 The true EIG is easily computed to be $\frac 12 \log \frac{\det \left(G \Sigma_{ X} G^\top + \Sigma_{\mathcal{E}}\right) }{\det \left(\Sigma_{ \mathcal{E}}\right)}$~\cite{thomas2006elements}.

-To investigate the effect of sample allocation, we set the ratio between the evaluation samples and training samples to be $L^p$, with $p = \frac{1}{8}, \frac{1}{3}, \frac{3}{4}$ respectively, and each experiment is repeated 100 times.
+To investigate the effect of sample allocation, we set the ratio between the evaluation samples and training samples to be proportional to $L^\varpi$, i.e., $M/N \sim \mathcal O(L^\varpi)$, with $\varpi = \frac{1}{8}, \frac{1}{3}, \frac{3}{4}$ respectively.
+Each experiment is repeated 100 times.
 In the first study, we assume the model is known and the likelihood function can be evaluated exactly, and we estimate only the marginal distribution of $Y$.
 That is, we use $\widehat{\mathrm{EIG}}_{\mathrm{m}}$.
 We also compare the performance of transport map-based estimators with that of the NMC estimator, where the NMC estimator is computed using the optimal sample allocation discussed in~\cite{chi}.
 We then plot the estimated EIG along with their bias, variance, and mean squared error (MSE) for the different estimators in Figure~\ref{fig:violin_marg} and~\ref{fig:conv_marg}.
-We observe that when we set the ratio of $M$ and $N$ to be proportional to $L^{1/3}$, the MSE decreases most rapidly as the total number of samples increases.
+We observe that when we set $\varpi = 1/3$, the MSE decreases most rapidly as the total number of samples increases.
 The empirical convergence rate also aligns with the theory presented in the previous section.
-Next, we show in Figures~\ref{fig:violin_post} and ~\ref{fig:conv_post} that by fixing the prior and using transport maps to approximate the posterior density, i.e., setting the EIG estimator to $\widehat{\mathrm{EIG}}_{\mathrm{pos}}$, we achieve the same rate.
+Next, we show in Figures~\ref{fig:violin_post} and~\ref{fig:conv_post} that by fixing the prior and using transport maps to approximate the posterior density, i.e., setting the EIG estimator to $\widehat{\mathrm{EIG}}_{\mathrm{pos}}$, we achieve the same rate.

 We then study the likelihood-free case, where we estimate either the likelihood and the marginal densities and obtain $\widehat{\mathrm{EIG}}_{\mathrm{lik}}$ (Figure~\ref{lik_over_marg_likfr}), or the posterior and prior densities and obtain $\widehat{\mathrm{EIG}}_{\mathrm{pr}}$ (Figure~\ref{post_over_pr_likfr}).
-As shown in Figures~\ref{fig:conv_lik_over_marg_likfr} and~\ref{fig:conv_post_over_pr_likfr}, in both cases, the convergence rate of the MSE of the transport map-based EIG estimator matches the theoretical rate ($O(L^{-1})$) in the asymptotic regime, which is faster than that of the NMC ($O(L^{-2/3})$).
+As shown in Figures~\ref{fig:conv_lik_over_marg_likfr} and~\ref{fig:conv_post_over_pr_likfr}, in both cases, the convergence rate of the MSE of the transport map-based EIG estimator matches the theoretical rate $\mathcal O(L^{-1})$ in the asymptotic regime, which is faster than that of NMC, whose rate is $\mathcal O(L^{-2/3})$ under the optimal sample allocation proposed in~\cite{Beck_laplace,chi}.
+It is worth noting that in the most general setting (not necessarily that of EIG estimation), the convergence rate of NMC is $\mathcal{O}(L^{-1/2})$; see~\cite{Rainforth2018OnNM} for a detailed discussion.